erizov/Professor/semester_07/lecture_46_blockchain_advanced/layer2_solutions/school.en.md

 ## Simple Explanation

-Layer2 Solutions is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Layer 2 Solutions is an algorithm used to solve specific problems in computer science.

 ## Where It's Used